rlorigro/verl-tool/README.md

 ## News
-+ [2025/05/31] We release the training/eval code and our blog.
++ [2025/05/31] We release the Verl-tool training/eval code.
 We are working on the paper and will release it very soon.

 ## Main Results
 ### Verl-tool on Math